 - "Beyond the District Court: Patent Litigation at the ITC and Federal Circuit," University of California, Los Angeles (March 21, 2018)

 - "Strategies for Long-Term Success," University of Southern California (March 5, 2018)

 - "Insights on Clerking," University of Southern California (February 18, 2016)

 - "Women in Tech," University of Southern California (February 24, 2015)

-- Co-chair of Business Development, Women Lawyers Association of Los Angeles Board of Governors
+- Board of Governors, Women Lawyers Association of Los Angeles

 USC Gould School of Law (J.D.); Order of the Coif; Arthur Manella Scholarship; Malcolm Lucas Award; Member, Southern California Law Review

 University of Florida (B.S., Physics), cum laude; National Merit Scholar; Phi Beta Kappa

 - U.S. District Court for the Central and Northern Districts of California

 - U.S. Court of Appeals for the Federal Circuit